SAFE-Stack/SAFE-Chat/readme.md

 ### Akkling

-Akkling is a great tool for F# developers.
-It does not support netcore yet so I hacked it in my own clone and I store hacked packages in the chat repository.
+Akkling is an unofficial Akka.NET API for F#.
+It's not just wrapper around Akka.NET API, but introduces some cool concepts such as Effects, typed actors and many more.

 ### Fable, Elmish